SatishKumarRaizada/flutter_button_types/README.md

 ## Features

-This package gives you beautiful buttons with minimal code base into your application.
+This package gives you powerful buttons with minimal code base into your application.

 ## Getting started